Back to Blog

 Arbitration can help you avoid the lengthy processes of small claims and superior courts and help reduce steep attorney fees.

-Portal provides a central client collaboration platform where you can easily manage your clients’ projects from start to finish.
-There are several things you can do in Portal so that your clients pay what you're owed in full and when due.
+Copilot provides a central client collaboration platform where you can easily manage your clients’ projects from start to finish.
+There are several things you can do in Copilot so that your clients pay what you're owed in full and when due.

 1. Send contracts to clients